Protect Excel Files in Python

 • SCENARIOS – User cannot modify saved scenarios

-• STRUCTURE - User cannot modify saved structure
+• STRUCTURE – User cannot modify workbook structure

-• WINDOWS - User cannot modify saved windows
+• WINDOWS – User cannot modify window settings

 • NONE – No protection

-You can apply any of the above-mentioned protection types to your Excel files.
-The following are the simple steps to protect an Excel file with Aspose.Cells for Python.
+You can apply any of these types to your Excel files.
+Follow these simple steps:

-• Load Excel file from desired disk location.
+1. Load the Excel file from the desired location.

-• Apply required protection on the file and set password.
+2. Apply the required protection and set a password.

 Password-Protect Excel Files in Python